DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-09-course-full-after-submitting.md

 We could also suggest they contact the provider, but time is also an element here – the candidate will have between 1 and 7 days to make their edits.

-We also do not know how important the course is to a candidate – if it's their first choice, they might want to take a risk and submit their application anyway.
+We also do not know how important the course is to a candidate – if it’s their first choice, they might want to take a risk and submit their application anyway.

 ## Example email